Shopping Online? Use These Steps and Our Identity Theft Protection Services to Stay Safe

 We all live and breathe the internet.As the holiday season approaches, shopping online becomes the fastest and most convenient way to do your Christmas and Holiday shopping.
 There’s a sense of pleasure and accomplishment in buying Christmas gifts on Amazon while sitting on your sofa in your pajamas.
 Unfortunately, most people don’t realize how vulnerable they are when shopping online, especially if they don’t have an identity theft prevention service.

 We hate to burst your bubble, but online shopping is far from safe.
 In fact, it’s now clear that our information is increasingly at risk.
 Did you know that around 13 million people in the, US had their personal data stolen last year?
 And experts anticipate that it will get even worse.
 So, how do you protect against identity theft?

 The truth is identity theft protection services are the only way to be sure your personal information is under wraps.
 Our services will stop hackers in their tracks and add an additional layer of defense to your personal information.
-You can check out our credit protection services and what we have to offer here.
+You can check out our credit protection services and what we have to offer for iOS and Android.

 But before we start, let’s go over the basics of internet security, and how to protect your identity while shopping online.

 - Put it on plastic: Debit cards are convenient, but NOT recommended for making purchases online.
 That’s because as soon as the charge is made, the money is deducted from your checking account and paid to the merchant.
 If you need to make a claim about a fraudulent charge on your debit card, you’re going to have to fight the bank to get your money back.
 When paying for items online, always use a credit card.
 They offer more credit protection (such as the guarantees of the Fair Credit Billing Act) and allow you to dispute charges and withhold payments.